 What differentiates an unboxing from a regular delivery is the time, thought and finesse that a brand has incorporated to make your experience memorable.
 This includes the use of unique packaging materials, branded boxes, aesthetic marketing inserts, free samples, and more.

 You can think of unboxing as a performance manifested to drive engagement.
 It's about the custom as much as it's about the product, evoking that special vibe that encompasses opening presents on birthdays or Christmas mornings.
 By imbibing this methodology into your packaging and conveyance, your brand image stands to gain a real edge over the competition.

 It would be foolish to dismiss unboxing as an online craze that isn't pertinent to 'real-life' retail encounters.
 The development of ecommerce has truly moved agendas as far as customer desires, particularly with unboxing videos seen trending frequently.
 In today's times, an 'Amazon-esque' way to deal with unboxing is dull and unmemorable — it gives your customer no motivation to remember you.

 Investing time and effort into creating an impressive unboxing experience isn't just about getting decent snaps for your Instagram; it's a refined post-purchase marketing strategy.
 Delivery is the last interaction you will have with your customers; thereby, it's crucial to leave a memorable impression and foster customer tendencies to make a re-purchase.

 Customer loyalty is an elusive commodity in modern times.
 It takes more than one purchase for customers to consider themselves 'faithful' to your brand.
-To drive customer loyalty, you need to provide personalised customer experiences consistently.
+To drive customer loyalty and increase Customer Lifetime Value (CLTV), you need to provide personalised customer experiences consistently.
 That's not an easy task.
 All in all, how would you ensure that clients need to return over and over?